Is A Paver Driveway The Right Choice For Your Home?

 When choosing between a paver driveway and the other three types of driveways, take into the consideration these things:

 Budget – Curb Appeal – Climate – Little or No Ongoing Maintenance – Durability

 If the short term, up front cost is a deciding factor, Gravel Driveways or Asphalt Driveways are excellent, low cost options, depending on the size of your driveway.
-The long term trade off however, is more ongoing maintenance costs.
+The long term trade off, however, is more ongoing maintenance costs.
 If up front costs are not as much of an important factor and aesthetics are, then Concrete Driveways or paver driveways are the alternative for a hard surface driveway.
-While initially the up front costs are much higher, long term they require less maintenance costs especially you live in a snowy region.
+While initially the up front costs are much higher, long term they require less maintenance costs especially when you live in a snowy region.

-Also take into consideration the effects of a paver driveway if it’s not maintained properly or how it can look as it ages.
+Also, take into consideration the effects of a paver driveway if it’s not maintained properly or how it can look as it ages.